slowernews/wisdom-tldr/chapters/chapter_1_self.md

 To figure out where else you should build margins of safety into your life, think of the times you’ve been terrified and desperate.
 Those might be good places to start learning from experience and making the most of your second chances.

 Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value' is a surprising result.

-> *'I can’t understand why people are frightened of new ideas.
-I’m frightened of the old ones.' -- John Cage*
-> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*

 #CONFORT AND RISK, ON CHANGE